aws/eks-anywhere/docs/content/en/docs/clustermgmt/nodes/vmotion.md

 ## vMotion with EKS Anywhere

-EKS Anywhere (EKS-A) enables organizations to deploy and manage Kubernetes clusters on-premises, including in VMware vSphere environments.
 VMware vMotion is a feature within vSphere that allows live migration of virtual machines (VMs) between ESXi hypervisor hosts.
-This document outlines the guidelines for using vMotion to migrate EKS-A nodes between vSphere ESXi hosts using vMotion while ensuring cluster stability.
+This document outlines the guidelines for using vMotion to migrate EKS Anywhere nodes between vSphere ESXi hosts using vMotion while ensuring cluster stability.

 #### Considerations for EKS-A Node Migration using vMotion